Skip to content

 Exterior of the Bronte Parsonage Museum in Haworth, a large two storey house built from brownish-grey brichs with large rectangular windows and dark grey stone trim around the window frames and edges of the walls.
 There is a green lawn in front of the house and a large tree to the left.

-Haworth is a small village in West Yorkshire that was home to three of the world’s most famous writers – Charlotte, Emily and Anne Brontë.
-The Brontë sisters moved to Haworth in 1820 when their father became the parish priest at Haworth church.
-They moved into the Parsonage, now the Brontë Parsonage Museum.
+Haworth is a small village in West Yorkshire that was home to three of the world’s most famous writers – Charlotte, Emily, and Anne Brontë.
+The Brontës moved to Haworth in 1820 when their father became the parish priest at Haworth church.

 RECOMMENDED TOUR: The Brontes, Wuthering Heights & Jane Eyre Tour – from £149pp